Explore the Latest Business Insights

 (d) Now it will redirect you to the page, here you have to click on “Trust IT”.

-That’s it, you have completed the Salesforce SharePoint integration.
+That’s it, you have completed the setup of integrating Salesforce to SharePoint.
 You can now directly search from Quick Find for File Connect and find it.
 This will help your business get numerous benefits.

 Benefits of Salesforce and SharePoint Integration